 Tiles can be laid in several areas throughout a home.
 However, wall tiling is mainly done in wet areas (bathrooms and kitchens).
 It protects walls and makes them easy to clean.

 However, you can also lay tiles outdoors, notably along your patio, swimming pool, or on walls specially designed to create a lounge area.
-Bear in mind that ceramics can also be used to design beautiful mosaics.
+Don't forget that glass and porcelain mosaics can be used to create stunning, durable outdoor features.

 Floor tiles